Rmko4/RL-Tabular-Rubikscube/README.md

 ## Compile the C source code (gcc)
 The code can be compiled through:
 `gcc *.c -o cube -O3 -lm`
-For support on multiple threads (OpenMp), add flag:
+For support on running multiple threads (OpenMp), add flag:
 `-fopenmp`

 ## Run the program